jamesread/EMEA-SA2-Training/deployAtomicHosts.md

 You may use an OpenStack service, which needs to have a key pair and a security group already configured.

 1. Open up the OpenStack dashboard in a web browser.
+1. Setup a Keypair under **Access & Security** - either create a new one for this tenant or upload your existing public key.
 1. From the header, navigate to **Instances**.
 You will see all the instances within your assigned OpenStack project form this view, not just the instances that you have created.